tomislav-varga/tomislav-varga/README.md

 Currently, I’m expanding my backend skills by learning **Python**, **Go**, and **Linux fundamentals** — all while working on personal projects and refining my portfolio.

-I'm now looking for an **entry-level position** or internship where I can contribute, learn, and grow as part of a passionate development team.
+I'm now looking for an **entry-level position** where I can contribute, learn, and grow as part of a passionate development team.

 ---